Looking for Divorce Attorneys in Jamaica West Indies?

 On what basis will the divorce be granted?

 Jamaica divorce law requires as a pre-condition that the husband and wife have been separated for 12 continuous months, with or without attempts to reconcile during this time.
 Hence, if you’ve separated for 6 months and there has been an attempt to reconcile for a few days but it was not successful, the attempt will not interrupt the 12-month period.
 In fact, even the parties still live in the same house, they may be considered as separated if it can be proven that this was the intention of the parties.

 Now, this might seem easy but the law still imposes certain restrictions.
 For example, if a marriage has been less than 2 years or that the welfare of a child must be considered, special requirements will be asked for by the court.
 In fact, courts will first make sure that the child of a marriage is properly cared for before issuing an order of dissolution of marriage.

 Divorces are often quick and seamless when no child is involved and the only issue would be the division of the property.

-Essentially, the primary ground for a court to grant a divorce is when there has been an irretrievable breakdown of the marriage.
+Essentially, the primary ground for a court tois when there has been an irretrievable breakdown of the marriage.